-- Sexual comments, such as sexual stories, lewd comments, sexual remarks about clothes and appearance, and sexualised name-calling. - Sexual "jokes" and taunting. - Physical behaviour, such as deliberately brushing against someone, interfering with someone's clothes, and displaying images of a sexual nature. - Online sexual harassment, which may be standalone or part of a wider pattern of sexual harassment and/or sexual violence.
-This includes: - the consensual and non-consensual sharing of nude and semi-nude images and/or videos. - sharing unwanted explicit content. - upskirting. - sexualised online bullying. - unwanted sexual comments and messages, including on social media. - Sexual exploitation, coercion, and threats.
+- Sexual comments, such as sexual stories, lewd comments, sexual remarks about clothes and appearance, and sexualised name-calling. - Sexual "jokes" and taunting.

+- Physical behaviour, such as deliberately brushing against someone, interfering with someone's clothes, and displaying images of a sexual nature. - Online sexual harassment, which may be standalone or part of a wider pattern of sexual harassment and/or sexual violence.
+This includes: - The consensual and non-consensual sharing of nude and semi-nude images and/or videos. - Sharing unwanted explicit content. - Upskirting. - Sexualised online bullying. - Unwanted sexual comments and messages, including on social media. - Sexual exploitation, coercion, and threats.

-Upskirting refers to the act, as identified in the Voyeurism (Offences) Act 2019, of taking a picture or video under another person's clothing, without their knowledge or consent, with the intention of viewing that person's genitals or buttocks, with or without clothing, to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+Upskirting refers to the act, as identified the Voyeurism (Offences) Act 2019, of taking a picture or video under another person's clothing, without their knowledge or consent, with the intention of viewing that person's genitals or buttocks, with or without clothing, to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
 Upskirting is a criminal offence.
 Anyone, including pupils and staff, of any gender can be a victim of upskirting.

 Consensual and non-consensual sharing of nude and semi-nude images and/or videos, colloquially known as "sexting" and "youth produced imagery", is defined as the sharing between pupils of sexually explicit content, including indecent imagery.
+This definition does not cover children under the age of 18 sharing adult pornography or exchanging messages that do not contain sexual images.

 Indecent imagery is defined as an image which meets one or more of the following criteria:

-- nude or semi-nude sexual posing
+- Nude or semi-nude sexual posing

-- a child touching themselves in a sexual way
+- A child touching themselves in a sexual way

-- any sexual activity involving a child
+- Any sexual activity involving a child

-- someone hurting a child sexually
+- Someone hurting a child sexually

-- sexual activity that involves animals
+- Sexual activity that involves animals.